kkaicdev/kkaicdev/README.md

 ## Hello!

-- 👋 Hi!
-I’m a software engineer with experience in C++, C, and Python.
+- 👋 I’m a software engineer with experience in C++, C, and Python.
-- 💻 I’m passionate about networking, security, and low-level systems.
+- 💻 I have a strong passion for networking, security, and low-level systems.